RicardoTurco/apiWithFlaskBASIC/README.md

 # A simple API with FLASK

-This API uses Python 3.7 ...
+This API uses Python 3.7 ...<br>
-The purpose of this API is just to demonstrate the most "basic" level possible of an API using FLASK.
+The purpose of this API is just to demonstrate the most "basic" level possible of an API using FLASK.<br>
-Another example will be published using a more elaborate "architecture" like MVC
+Another example will be published using a more elaborate "architecture" like MVC.

 # ROADMAP: